jlederluis/iqss-text-organizer/GUI_README.md

 Installation
 --------------

+Note: If installing on the RCE, see 'rce.md'.

 Install the package as you would any other Python package (PyPI, Distutils, etc).
 For example...

 1. Navigate to the directory in which you cloned the repo.
 This should contain setup.py.